gbinal/p-o-d.github.com/policy-memo.md

 ##### b.
 Use data standards

-Consistent with existing policies relating to Federal agencies? use of standards[^20] for information as it is collected or created, agencies must use standards in order to promote data interoperability and openness.
+Consistent with existing policies relating to Federal agencies' use of standards[^20] for information as it is collected or created, agencies must use standards in order to promote data interoperability and openness.

 ##### c.
 Ensure information stewardship through the use of open licenses